rf-latex/fncylab/README.md

 # fncylab
 Alter the format of \label references

-These days part of the LaTeX kernel so only necessary on old installations.
+Since the 2019 LaTeX release the functionality of this package is included in the LaTeX kernel so this package is only necessary on old installations.